How to handle market declines

 But smart investing can overcome the power of emotion by focusing on relevant research, solid data and proven strategies.
-Here are seven principles that can help fight the urge to make emotional decisions in times of market turmoil.
+Here are six principles that can help fight the urge to make emotional decisions in times of market turmoil.

 1. Market declines are part of investing.

 Stocks have risen steadily for a decade, but history tells us that stock market declines are an inevitable part of investing.
 The good news is that corrections (defined as a 10% or more decline), bear markets (an extended 20% or more decline) and other challenging patches haven’t lasted forever.

 The Standard & Poor’s 500 Composite Index has typically dipped at least 10% about once a year, and 20% or more about every four years, according to data from 1949 to 2018.
 While past results are not predictive of future results, each downturn has been followed by a recovery and a new market high.

 2. Time in the market matters, not market timing.